Featured Product Management Consultant: Greg Cohen

 IdeaLab! ended when the dotcom market crashed.
 I took a role turning around Instill Corporation, which developed application in the spend management and supply chain software space for the food service industry.
 It was one of those companies that no one ever heard of, but everyone knew our customers which was a who’s who of the restaurant industry.
 With revenues tripled and the company profitable, I left to join the 280 Group, entering the most fulfilling period of my career yet: helping product management teams from top companies around the world improve their process and governance as well as master skills such as lean methods, agile development, road mapping, prioritization, and strategy.

-I am the former President of the Silicon Valley Product Management Association, the author of Agile Excellence for Product Managers, and a contributor to the Agile Excellence for Product Managers and Product Owners Training Course.
+I am the former President of the Silicon Valley Product Management Association, the author of Agile for Product Managers and Product Owners, and a contributor to the Agile Excellence for Product Managers and Product Owners Training Course.

 2. What do you think is the most important skill a Product Manager can possess?

 To succeed in product management, you need to be able to excel at both hard and soft skills.
 In the hard skills category, product managers need to master critical thinking.
 It is the foundation for market analysis, customer research, financial analysis, prioritization, strategy development, and the day-to-day tradeoff decisions that need to be made to bring a successful product to market within time and resource constraints.

 But critical thinking is not enough.
 It needs to be matched with the soft skill of influence.
 Influence is essential to motivate the product team, secure budget from the executive team, and align diverse stakeholders including marketing, sales, support, operations, and customers.
 The best product strategy and plan in the world isn’t going to succeed if you can’t collaborate with others to bring it to fruition.